alexpolonsky/doswah.com/about.md

 ## Who I Am

-You probably guessed: <i>Doswah</i> is not my real name.
-It is my blogger handle derived from saying my first name in a filipino accent.
+<i>Doswah</i> is my blogger handle derived from saying my first name in a filipino accent.
 My real name is [Joshua Rivera](http://joshuatrivera.com).
 I am a recent Computer Engineering graduate from the University of Hawaii at Manoa.
 I am a fan of technology, creative user experiences, and bringing fresh and exciting ideas to life.

 ## What I Do